octo-technology/OpenTezos/docs/defi/dexs.md

 Arbitrage happens when the price offered by the pool diverges from the price shown for the same pair on other platforms.
 In our example, the price of _XTZ_ is 5 _USDtz_.
 Now suppose that _XTZ_ is being traded everywhere else at 10 _USDtz_.
 Arbitrageurs will, therefore, immediately buy _XTZ_ from the pool at 5 _USDtz_ and resell it on other platforms at 10 _USDtz_, making profits in the process.
 This process will keep going until the reserves in our pool shift sufficiently to align with the rest of the market at 5 _USDtz_ per _XTZ_.

 ## LP tokens
 When liquidity is supplied to a pool, the liquidity provider (or _LP_ for short) receives unique tokens called LP tokens in proportion to how much liquidity they provided to the pool.
 When a swap occurs in the pool, a 0.3% fee is proportionally distributed amongst all the LP token holders.
 If a liquidity provider wants to get his underlying liquidity back and any accrued fees, he must burn his LP tokens.
+As liquidity tokens are themselves tradable assets, liquidity providers may sell, transfer, or otherwise use their liquidity tokens in any way they see fit.

 ![](../../static/img/defi/liquidity.svg)
 <small className="figure">FIGURE 4: How liquidity providers are rewarded</small>